Nelson College For Girls Nelson College For Girls

 Contributions and Equipment

-A recommended donation of $350 (to be confirmed) as a contribution to costs will enable the course to run.
+A recommended donation of $400 (to be confirmed) as a contribution to costs will enable the course to run.
 Specialist equipment will be provided.
-Generic outdoor clothing (eg. coat, thermals) and equipment (eg. sleeping bag, pack, mountainbike) is available if students are unable to provide it (this is covered by an optional $45 hire).
+Generic outdoor clothing (eg. raincoat, thermals) and equipment (eg. sleeping bag, tramping pack, mountain bike) are available if students are unable to provide their own.

 Disclaimer